-The affirmative vote of a plurality of the votes cast at the Annual Meeting is required for the election of our Class II directors.
-The nominees receiving the most "FOR" votes among votes properly cast in person or by proxy will be elected to the board as Class II directors.
-You may vote "FOR" or "WITHHOLD" your vote on the nominees for election as director.
+The affirmative vote of a majority of the votes cast at the Annual Meeting is required for the election of each of our Class III directors.
+You may vote "FOR" or "AGAINST" or "ABSTAIN" your vote on the nominees for election as director.
+A nominee will be elected to the board if the number of shares voted "FOR" such nominee's election exceeds 50% of the number of votes cast with respect to that director's election.
+Votes cast shall include votes "AGAINST" a nominee's election and shall exclude abstentions with respect to that nominee's election.
 Shares represented by signed proxy cards will be voted on Proposal 1 "FOR" the election of Messrs.
-Amster and Fingerhood to the board of directors at the Annual Meeting, unless otherwise marked on the card.
-A broker non-vote or a properly executed proxy marked "WITHHOLD" with respect to the election of the Class II directors will not be voted with respect to the directors, although it will be counted for purposes of determining whether there is a quorum.
+Bonnie and Robertson to the board of directors at the Annual Meeting, unless otherwise marked on the card.
+A broker non-vote or a properly executed proxy marked "ABSTAIN" with respect to the election of the Class III directors will not be voted with respect to the directors, although it will be counted for purposes of determining whether there is a quorum.
 Your proxies cannot be voted for a greater number of persons than the number of nominees named in this proxy statement.

-OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" JOHN A. AMSTER AND STEVEN L. FINGERHOOD.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" SHELBY W. BONNIE AND SANFORD R. ROBERTSON